ApoTheOne/NodeJsRestApi/PITCHME.md

 ### Node.js API
 ### on production

+- Docker
+- AWS EC2
+- Heroku
 - PM2
-- Use web server and for reverse proxy use Nginx
+- Use Nginx as reverse proxy
 - Can also be hosted on IIS*
 ---